Lombiq/Helpful-Extensions/Readme.md

 #### Orchard 1 Recipe Migration

 Contains extendable services which convert an _export.xml_ file from Orchard 1 into an Orchard Core recipe JSON file with a `content` step.
 Content Type exports are not supported, because the service relies on the existence of the target content types to initialize the content items that go into the recipe.

+The converter can be accessed from the Admin dashboard in the **Configuration > Import/Export > Orchard 1 Recipe Migration** menu item.

 To extend the built-in functionality implement these services:

 - `IOrchardContentConverter`: Used to set up a single new `ContentItem` using the data in the matching `<Content>` entry.
 - `IOrchardExportConverter`: Used to update or filter the final list of content items.
 It has access to the entire export XML file.